Victorlzd/High_Level_Synthesis_Trainee/README.md

 fhzhie
 ## Develop Vivado HLS operator

 The first step of the project was to develop optimized operators to compute division or multiplication by two or three with the tool Vivado HLS.
-This work is stocked in the folder operator_vivado. lemf,oze
+This work is stocked in the folder operator_vivado.
 ## GeCoS compilation pass
 ### GeCoS Presentation